rdaysky/streem/README.md

 where *NC* = *reduce*(empty sequence).

-#### Iterator restrictions
+#### Iterator expiration

 The iterator passed to *reduce* must have its values consumed prior to the *reduce* callback exiting, and *reduce* can’t access the data through any other iterators, including ones passed to other *reduce* calls.
 Storing the iterator and attempting to extract values from it later is not permitted and will raise *streem.LogicError*.
 In particular, *reduce* can’t return a generator or another lazy object that hasn’t yet consumed data from the iterator.
 This is because the underlying iterator over *items* will have advanced to following items and the items required for constructing the nodes will no longer be available.

 #### Default callbacks

 The default *map* and *reduce* callbacks are such that the return value of *streem* is a list of simple Python objects.
-Each node is represented by *(value, list of children)* tuple or simply *value* for childless nodes.
-If an entry exists in *mandatory_levels* that is greater than the level of a node, its children are listed even if there are none, ensuring the *(value, possibly empty list of children)* tuple form.
+Each node is represented by (*value*, list of children) tuple or simply *value* for childless nodes.
+If an entry exists in *mandatory_levels* that is greater than the level of a node, its children are listed even if there are none, ensuring the (*value*, possibly empty list of children) tuple form.
 This is independent of the value of the *mandatory_levels_all* parameter.

 Set *map* = *None* explicitly to get *Node* objects without any mapping, that is, identically to *map* = lambda *n*: *n*.